jordancccac/fall21python2_jc/Icon_project/icon_readme.md

 ## Part A: Description

-      For this project, python will transform sequences of data into a simple image.
+      For this project, python will transform sequences of data into an image.

 ## Part B: Functionality